lfbraz/azure-databricks-mlops/README.md

 # MLOps - Azure Databricks - Batch + Online

-In this repo we demonstrate how to create a simple MLOps Pipeline using Azure Databricks + Azure DevOps.
+In this repo we demonstrate how to create a simple MLOps Pipeline using Azure Databricks + Azure DevOps to automate the deployment of a ML Model from a dev to a production environment.

 Please fork this repo to your own Github so you can make adjustments and customizations.